Success1308/Algorithms-Explanation/en/Backtracking/All Combinations Of Size K.md

 ## Summary

-This document explains an algorithm to generate all possible combinations of size `k` from a range `[1, n]`.
+This section explains an algorithm to generate all possible combinations of size `k` from a range `[1, n]`.
 The algorithm uses a backtracking approach to explore combinations systematically.
 It is efficient and handles edge cases such as `k = 0` or `n < k` gracefully.

 ---